FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-01-20-starting-angular-projects-with-nx.md

 Of course this is an example and should be used like you have it in your architecture.

-You can start this lintin process with the command provided in your `package.json`
+You can start this linting process with the command provided in your `package.json`

 ```
 "lint": "nx workspace-lint && ng lint",